rclovis/Datamining-TIDKC/README.md

 ## How to use

-The project's results are available using the `TrajClustring` class.
+The project's results are available using the `TrajClustering` class.
 It allows running the different trajectory clustering algorithms and distance measures on the provided datasets, and plotting the results.

 **Available datasets**